johnshearing/PrivateKeyVault/README.md

 uid       [ultimate] Bob (Bob's comment) <bob@gmail.com>
 sub   2048R/0199AA57 2018-04-15
 ```
-If the email address were ommited from the command then fingerprints for all public keys would be shown.
+If the email address were omitted from the command then fingerprints for all public keys would be shown.
-That shows one way that UniqueIds are used to specify a particular key when making GPG commands.
+That shows one way that Unique IDs are used to specify a particular key when making GPG commands.
 The finger print is used to verify that a public key which Alice receives from Bob has not been switched out by Mallory.
-If Mallory manages to intercept Bobs public key on it's way to Alice and replaces it with his own, then Mallory will be able to decrypt Alices secret message instead of Bob.
+If Mallory manages to intercept Bob's public key on it's way to Alice and replaces it with his own, then Mallory will be able to decrypt Alice's secret message instead of Bob.
 You will see how a finger print is used to prevent this right after we see how Bob sends his private key to Alice.

 Now Bob needs to get his public key to Alice.
 * First Bob needs to get his public key out of the public keyring file and into a file of it's own so he can send it to Alice.